It creeps in slowly in the dark of night, and once inside, it almost never goes away.

 Being dismissed as crackpots or whiners only exacerbates the distress for these complainants, most of whom have perfectly normal hearing.
 Sufferers complain of headaches, nausea, dizziness, nosebleeds and sleep disturbances.
 At least one suicide in the United Kingdom has been blamed on the Hum, the BBC reports.
 (The Top 10 Spooky Sleep Disorders)

-Bristol, England, was one of the first places on Earth where the Hum was reported.
+The Hum zones Bristol, England, was one of the first places on Earth where the Hum was reported.
 In the 1970s, about 800 people in the coastal city reported hearing a steady thrumming sound, which was eventually blamed on vehicular traffic and local factories working 24-hour shifts.

 Another famous hum occurs near Taos, N.M.
 Starting in spring 1991, residents of the area complained of a low-level rumbling noise.
 A team of researchers from Los Alamos National Laboratory, the University of New Mexico, Sandia National Laboratories and other regional experts were unable to identify the source of the sound.